Technical introduction to BitCoin

 To enhance the transparency and traceability of transactions, the Bitcoin network has also implemented the use of blockchain analysis tools, which allow for the analysis and tracking of transactions on the network.
 These tools can be used by law enforcement agencies and other stakeholders to identify suspicious activity on the network and investigate potential illicit activities.

-See also What does bitcoin use game theory for?
+See also What technology is bitcoin using

 In addition to these measures, the Bitcoin network has also implemented the use of multi-signature transactions, which require multiple signatures from different parties to authorize a transaction.
 This feature can be used to enhance the security and accountability of transactions, as it requires the agreement and cooperation of multiple parties to authorize a transaction.